websterguy/pf1-mighty-morphin-mod/README.md

 * Druid Wild Shape (As Beast Shape, Elemental Body, and Plant Shape)

 Effects such as Beast Shape include creating attacks, replacing speeds, replacing senses, etc.

+## Future Plans

+Implementing other form changes, such as Alter Self, Monstrous Physique, etc.

+## Known Issues

+System sometimes throws errors when toggling buffs off (It's unclear if this is a PF1 system issue or a Foundry core issue, but it's not this mod).
+If it happens and the buff icon gets stuck, the only real solution is to refresh the program/browser window.